 Does it cost more to book a ride with Central Park Carriages online with a credit card?

-You can reserve a standard ride online in advance for a total of $63.60 (this includes all administrative fees charged by our secure third-party booking site).
+You can reserve a standard ride (approx. 20 minutes) online in advance for a total of $53.
+This includes all administrative fees charged by our secure third-party booking site.

-You can reserve a long ride online in advance for a total of $137.80 (this includes all administrative fees charged by our secure third-party booking site).
+You can reserve a long ride (approx. 60 minutes) online in advance for a total of $139.92.
+This includes all administrative fees charged by our secure third-party booking site.